spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/click-and-collect-feature-walkthrough/shipment-types-domain-walkthrough.md

 ## 4. Extension point for expanding Shipment Type data before publishing to the Storage

-Provides ability to expand shipment type storage collection with additional data before publishing it to the Storage.
+Provides the ability to expand shipment type storage collection with additional data before publishing it to the Storage.
 Later, the expanded data can be used after retrieving the Shipment Type data from the Storage.

 **\Spryker\Zed\ShipmentTypeStorageExtension\Dependency\Plugin\ShipmentTypeStorageExpanderPluginInterface**

-The example of implementation:
+An example:

 **\Spryker\Zed\ShipmentTypeServicePointStorage\Communication\Plugin\ShipmentTypeStorage\ServiceTypeShipmentTypeStorageExpanderPlugin**